Cancer-associated fibroblast: Markers

 Markers for CAFs are notably similar to those of surrounding tumour-associated cells but at the same time, display massive heterogeneity of behaviour, appearance and genotype.

 In 2017 Swedish researchers tried to classify molecularly distinct fibroblasts into groups depending on their differential expression of markers.
 They found overlapping expression patterns which supported the idea that there are transitional states and even identified pluripotency in some patients’ activated fibroblasts (suggesting progenitor cells).

-Pleotropic functions (eg. tumour-promoting and tumour-inhibiting) require cell plasticity.
+Pleotropic functions (e.g. tumour-promoting and tumour-inhibiting) require cell plasticity.

 While there are positive markers for CAFs, there are also negative markers namely; cytokeratin and CD3, as CAFS do not have epithelial and endothelial characteristics.

 Potential origin

 The origins of CAF differ depending on the tumour histotype and where the tumour originated in the first place but can be broadly separated into 4 categories.
 The origin of each type of CAF has a role in determining the function of that specific cell.